Tclack88/blog/_posts/2019-09-27-climber-analysis.md

 ## Introductions - for those unfamiliar with climbing styles
 ### The Noble Boulderer
 ![bolderers]({{site.baseurl}}/assets/mproj/boulderer.jpg)
-Bouldering is almost a spiritual persuit.
+Bouldering is almost a spiritual pursuit.
 It's man vs. the rock.
 Boulderers typically climb short, intense routes.
 They need no rope for protection, merely a pad and possibly some spotters.
 ### The O.G.
 Trad Climber
 ![trad climbers]({{site.baseurl}}/assets/mproj/trad_climber.jpg)
 Trad (traditional) climbers, as the name implies was the original style of climbing, placing protection into the wall as they go.
 They need to follow cracks or at the very least, climb walls with enough features where safety gear can be placed frequently.